We are still accepting new patients

 At Baystate Health, weight loss surgery is not just an operation.
 It is a total approach to reducing your weight and improving your health.
 As we prepare you for successful bariatric surgery, we’ll help you overcome the medical, social, and emotional factors that contribute to weight gain.

 Our multidisciplinary approach to your care, along with our minimally invasive surgery techniques, means you can expect a safe and successful surgery.

 You can count on our weight loss experts at Baystate Health to help you through every phase of your journey – from learning and planning before surgery to post-surgery counseling and nutrition help.

-Weight loss surgery is an option for people who are severely obese (about 100 lbs. over your ideal body weight and a BMI of 35 and above) and cannot lose weight with diet and exercise alone.
+Weight loss surgery is an option for people who are severely obese (about 100 lbs. over your ideal body weight and a BMI (body mass index) of 35 and above) and cannot lose weight with diet and exercise alone.
 Improving your lifestyle, eating right, and staying active is still important.
+Calculate your BMI.

 If you are interested in weight loss surgery at Baystate Health, you will go through an in-depth screening process.
 We want to make sure you are a good candidate for weight loss surgery and that you know what to expect.

 The screening process starts with a general information session.
 Then, you will have appointments with a physician assistant, a dietitian, a surgeon, and a psychologist.